SubjectNerd-Unity/UnityPixelCamera/README.md

 # UnityPixelCamera
-A pixel perfect camera for Unity that is independent of a fixed window size
+A resolution independent pixel perfect camera for Unity